IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 ---
 <a name='grow'></a>
-# Grow the app into a robust project that has members, sprints, and a backlog
+## Grow the app into a robust project that has members, sprints, and a backlog
 ---
-Inviting other team members and create work items for the team to complete.
+Invite other team members and create work items for the team to complete.

-## Invite a team member
+### Invite a team member
 1. In the upper-left corner, click the project name to open the project's Overview page.
 2. Click **MEMBERS** and then click **INVITE MEMBERS**.
 3. Enter the email address of the team member to invite and then click **INVITE**.